xiaohui-zhangxh/ruby_llm/README.md

 chat.ask "What's the best way to learn Ruby?"
 ```

+## Full documentation

+Comprehensive guides are available at https://rubyllm.com/

 ## Available Models

 RubyLLM gives you access to the latest models from multiple providers: